isovector/draconian-results/pho.md

     private residence
--   Everyone in attendance must complete a self-health check to make sure that people with COVID-19 symptoms or who are at risk of being infected do to attend the service
+-   Everyone in attendance must complete a self-health check to make sure that people with COVID-19 symptoms or who are at risk of being infected do not attend the service
 -   Musical groups of up to 5 musicians may perform.
 No choirs
 -   The only people who can sing are soloists and worship leaders.
 The only people who can chant are worship leaders